 A little foretaste for you:

-- 3 good tips that will help you deal with success in a healthy way.
+- 5 good tips to help you deal with your fears in the current war situation.

 Why is this a GooodTopic for you?

 On the morning of February 24, 2022, news shocked mankind about the start of the war in Ukraine.
 The videos and photos of bomb attacks, tanks, military vehicles and the hundreds of thousands of fleeing Ukrainians are depressing and heartbreaking at the same time.
 A war in the middle of Europe, at an emotionally very tense time.

 After two years of anxiety and tension from the Corona Pandemic, many people are suffering from a feeling of depression and hopelessness due to personal losses and the huge price increases in the market.

 Now, with the war in Ukraine, new fears are emerging.
 The fear of a third world war, the fear of the war spreading to other regions and the fear that the economic and social consequences will change our life in Europe forever.